garynth41/Data-Science-Specialization/README.md

 About this R script
 File with R code "run_analysis.R" perform 5 following steps (in accordance assigned task of course work):

-Merging the training and the test sets to create one data set.
+Merging the training and the test sets to create one data set:
 1.1 Reading files

 1.1.1 Reading trainings tables